GewelsJI/VPS/README.md

 Notably, based on some necessary privacy-preserving considerations from the SUN dataset, we could not directly share the download link of the video dataset with you without authorization.
 And please inform us of your institution and the purpose of using SUN-SEG in the email.
 Thank you for your understanding!

-- How do get access to our SUN-SEG dataset?
+- How to get access to our SUN-SEG dataset?
 Please refer to [`DATA_PREPARATION`](https://github.com/GewelsJI/VPS/blob/main/docs/DATA_PREPARATION.md).
 - If you wanna know more descriptions about our SUN-SEG dataset.
 Please refer to our [`DATA_DESCRIPTION.md`](https://github.com/GewelsJI/VPS/blob/main/docs/DATA_DESCRIPTION.md).